nororo/AAPG-task/README.md

 - `src_preprocessing/ds01_02_make_dataset_kam_generator.py`: Preprocess the extracted KAM data
 - `src_preprocessing/ds01_03_dataset_aplit.py`: Define train and validation dataset for fine-tuning
 - `src_preprocessing/ds01_04_emb_kam.py`: Get vector expression of KAM description text by multilingual-e5 embedding.
-- `src_preprocessing/ds01_05_clustering_kam.py`: Clustering KAM description text by UMAP and DBSCAN into KAM topics, which is used for training detail domain adaptation model (Detail-SFT-IT and Detail-SFT-CV).

 The preprocessed dataset are in `dataset/`